Wattabout2ndBrkfst/PFRPG-Character-Wealth-Extension/README.md

 # PFRPG-Character-Wealth-Extension
-Extension for Fantasy Grounds 3.5E, 5E, and PFRPG that allows a user to enter a command to calculate a single character's total wealth, all characters' total wealth, and the party's total wealth
+Extension for Fantasy Grounds 3.5E, 5E, and PFRPG.
+Allows a user to enter a command to calculate a single character's total wealth, all characters' total wealth, and the party's total wealth

 ## Author
 Wattabout2ndBrkfst

 ## Version Number
 V1.0.0 - May 26, 2020 - Initial release
 v1.1.0 - August 12, 2020 - Added "-all" and "-party" support

 ## Rulesets